limstinger/Smile_Recognition/README.md

 - [x] Run `pip install -r requirements.txt`;

 ## **Model Configuration**
+For a detailed description of the model, see Description

 * he model is trained with an optimized number of **epochs** and **batch size** to balance between accuracy and training time. <br>
 * Larger epochs provide more opportunities for training, which improves the model's performance, but there is a risk of overfitting, **so use a moderate number of epochs.**
 * As the number of epochs increases, the training time for the model also extends. **Therefore, choose the number of epochs with your CPU in mind.**